awillig/dcp-vardis/dcp-vardis-project/dcpsimulation/README.md

-To run the simulations make sure that your `NEDPATH` environment variable points to the `src` sub-directory of the `dcpsimulation` directory.
+To run the simulations make sure that your `NEDPATH` environment variable points to the `src` sub-directory of the `dcpsimulation` directory, to the `src` sub-directory of your INET installation, and to the current directory `.`.
 Then change into the `simulation/` sub-directory and run the generated executable with the provided example simulation:
 ```shell
 ../out/gcc-release/dcpsimulation -u Cmdenv -c TestNetwork
 ```